 Basic Power Supply Rectification Tutorial

-Many devices, in particular electronics, must use DC or direct current.
+Many devices, in particular solid state electronics, must use DC or direct current.
 A diode is a solid-state device that conducts in one direction only.
-When the anode (A) is positive and the cathode (K) is negative (though the load) current (I'm assuming electron flow from negative to positive) will flow through the load, through the diode and back to the power supply.
+When the anode (A) is positive and the cathode (K) is negative current flow from positive to negative will flow through the diode, through the load, and back to the power supply.

 Thus current will flow only of the positive half-cycle (0 to 180 degrees) and the diode will shut-off during the negative half-cycle from 180 degrees to 360 degrees.
 The period of a sine wave from 0 degrees to 360 degrees equals 1/F. In the case of 60 Hertz it's 1/60 = 16.7 mSec.